 descriptive topics which build up the structure of the mind map (1).

-topics with background text which should be edited and filled in by you.
-Once you enter your information the background text will get replaced (2).
+topics with input text which should be edited and filled in by you.
+Once you enter your information the background text will be replaced (2).

 Some of the topics will contain additional resources like images, icons or text suggestions.

-A template might have the option to choose an icon or an image from a specific list in order to add it to the selected topic and mark it.
+A template might have the option to choose an icon or an image from a specific list in order to add it to the selected topic.
 It might also have a list of suggested texts which will be added to the topic as a child topic.

-Some topics will have a branch attached by default.
+Some topics will have a branch (one or more topics) attached by default.
 That means that when you insert a new 'child topic', this new branch will be added, instead of a new topic being inserted.
-This will speed up the process of creating your mind map by having at your fingertip predefined branches in case you need to repeat them several times.
+This will speed up the process of creating your mind map by having at your fingertip predefined template topics in case you need to repeat them several times.

-If you have more than one answer for a particular question or set of questions, you can add a default branch with one or multiple subtopics.
+If you have more than one answer for a particular question or set of questions, you can add multiple subtopics.

-Or use the keyboard shortcut to quickly create a topic: press the TAB key to insert an editable subtopic and ENTER to insert a sibling topic that you can fill in.
-The new inserted subtopic will be the same as the original one.
+Use the keyboard shortcut to quickly create a topic: press the TAB key to insert an editable subtopic and ENTER to insert a sibling topic that you can fill in.

 Removing template data

 A map template predetermines the flow of your ideas with the help of a predefined scheme and auxiliary information.
 However, if you want to keep a clean and tidy mind map, you can minimize the template Guideline box (from the top right button) or you can choose to remove the template data.
-This way, your mind map will contain only the facts and figures you considered relevant when you filled in the topics using the explanations from the Guideline box.
+In this way, your mind map will contain only the facts and figures you considered relevant when you filled in the topics using the explanations from the Guideline box.